Free Domain Validator: Check MX, SPF and DMARC Records

 +

-No. WHOIS shows registrar metadata and ownership history.
-This tool inspects the live DNS configuration that determines email deliverability and basic legitimacy.
-For most B2B sales and marketing use cases, the DNS picture matters more than registrar metadata.
+No. WHOIS returns registrar metadata and ownership history.
+Cleanlist's domain validator inspects the live DNS configuration that decides email deliverability.
+For B2B sales and marketing work the DNS picture is the one that changes your decision: a domain can have immaculate registrar records and still be unable to receive a single message.

 +